Nick Pratto Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks sixth in the league.

-- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.22).
+- The Orioles' 4.17 team ERA ranks 16th among all league pitching staffs.

-- The Orioles rank 17th in baseball in home runs surrendered (72 total, 1.1 per game).
+- Orioles pitchers combine to allow 72 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.